dharmab/8492sqdn.net/content/guides/vr/index.md

 # Recommended Audio

 We also recommend using IEMs for audio instead of the mediocre speakers included with most headsets.

-For budget IEMs, I like the [7HZ x Crinacle Zero:2](https://www.linsoul.com/products/7hz-x-crinacle-zero-2) and [Moondrop CHU II](https://moondroplab.com/en/products/chu-ii).
+If you're on a budget, try the [7HZ x Crinacle Zero:2](https://www.linsoul.com/products/7hz-x-crinacle-zero-2), which you can find for $20-30.

 If you have more money, check out the [Crinear Daybreak](https://crinear.com/daybreak).

 # VR Tweaks